-States Sue Drugmakers Over Alleged Generic Price-Fixing Scheme
+States Sue Drugmakers Over Alleged Generic-Price-Fixing Scheme

 And that assumes those drugmakers aren't talking to each other and agreeing to coordinate rather than compete.

 The main drugmaker cited in the lawsuit is Teva, an Israeli company.
-In a statement, Kelley Dougherty, Vice President of Communications and Brand, Teva North America told NPR that the company is reviewing the allegations internally and that Teva "has not engaged in any conduct that would lead to civil or criminal liability."
+In a statement, Kelley Dougherty, vice president of communications and brand, Teva North America, told NPR that the company is reviewing the allegations internally and that Teva "has not engaged in any conduct that would lead to civil or criminal liability."

-The company has also asserted that there's nothing new here, and it's true that the new lawsuit is similar to past lawsuits, though none of them included so many states as plaintiffs.
+The company has also asserted that there's nothing new here.
+It's true that the new lawsuit is similar to past lawsuits, though none of them included so many states as plaintiffs.

-Connecticut Attorney General William Tong has emphasized that the investigation is ongoing, and given the amount of political appetite there is to bring drug prices down, there are certainly more lawsuits to come.
+Tong has emphasized that the investigation is ongoing.
+Given the amount of political appetite there is to bring drug prices down, there are certainly more lawsuits to come.